zcox/skunk-arguments-tracing-example/README.md

  "error.detail" : "Key (name)=(Bob) already exists."
 ```

-When a command is executed within a transaction, and the command fails (e.g. unique constraint violation), something within Skunk appears to log the error, with arguments,
+If the Postgres error/exception occurs within a transaction, then something within Skunk appears to log the error, with arguments,
 directly to stdout/stderr.
 We have not found a way to prevent this.

 ```